 Most often, swimlane diagrams get used by multi-department organizations to illustrate cooperative business processes.
 But they can also be a simple way to resolve confusion around who owns what part of a process.
-In our example below, notice we’ve organized the swimlanes vertically and use only two.
+In our example below, notice we’ve organized the lanes vertically and use only two.
 You can load any of our examples as swimlane diagram templates by starting a free trial of Gliffy Online.

 You can use as many lanes as your process demands and orient the diagram whichever way makes the most sense for your situation.

 Doing both these things allows the diagram to provide viewers with the most benefit.
 Each department can see its assigned tasks broken out into a distinct channel and everyone can see at what stage of the entire process their tasks need to be tackled.

 You can create your own swimlane diagram in Gliffy by following these quick, easy steps.
-Make sure to start your free trial of Gliffy Online to follow these steps.
+Make sure to start your free trial of Gliffy Online to follow along.

-Drag the swimlane shape that best suits your needs onto your canvas.
+Drag the shape that best suits your needs onto your canvas.
 By selecting the shape, you can change its total size, the size of individual lanes, or the shape’s orientation.

-Once your swimlane shape is ready, use the Flowchart section of the Shape Library to fill out your diagram with process events and connect those events with arrows.
-Put these on their own layer so that you don't accidentally make changes to your swim lanes while diagramming.
+Once your swimlane shape is ready, use the Flowchart section of the Shape Library to fill out your swimlane diagram with process events and connect those events with arrows.
+Put these flowchart shapes on their own layer so that you don't accidentally make changes to your swim lanes while diagramming.